Skip to content

 });

-// Save the function call outputs for a subsequent request
+// Save the function call output for subsequent requests

 let functionCall: OpenAI.Chat.Completions.ChatCompletionMessageFunctionToolCall | undefined;